niksy/tv-shows/README.md

 Gets list of torrents for episode.
 Consumes APIs for several torrent trackers and sensibly sorts them:

-* PROPER releases are at the top
+* PROPER and REPACK releases are at the top
 * Torrents with larger number of seeds are at the top
 * Duplicate torrents (based on Magnet hash) are removed